hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

             - name: MYSQL_ROOT_PASSWORD
               valueFrom:
                 secretKeyRef:
-                  # Or using "configMapRef" for a "ConfigMap"
+                  # Or "configMapKeyRef" for a "ConfigMap"
                   name: mariadb-root-password
                   key: password